npbroo/CSCI4050-Term-Project/README.md

 CSCI4050 Term Project

 Contains a backend Django app with restful api endpoints.
-Contains a frontend Next.js app for the which fetches data from the api.
+Contains a frontend Next.js app which fetches data from the api.

 Quick Start: